margarito/ng-db-helper/README.md

 ## Initialisation

-  Create a file where you will put your db management configuration and init the configuration:
+  Create a file where you will put your db management configuration factory and init the configuration when it's time to provide it:

   ```typescript
   import { NgDbHelperModuleConfig } from 'ng-db-helper';